 Abstract:

-X-ray diffraction (XRD) stress measurement has attracted much attention because of its non-destructive nature, high accuracy, and wide applicability.
-However, the optimization and matching mechanism of its measurement parameters has been lacking for a long time.
-By constructing a multi-parameter coupling analysis strategy, this study systematically reveals the synergistic mechanism of key parameters such as scanning peak, scanning step, and sin
+X-ray diffraction (XRD) stress measurement has attracted significant attention because of its non-destructive nature, high accuracy, and broad applicability.
+However, the optimization and matching mechanisms of its measurement parameters have long lacked systematic investigation.
+By constructing a multi-parameter coupling analysis strategy, this study systematically reveals for the first time the synergistic effects of key parameters such as diffraction peak position, scanning step size, and number of sin

 R2 >